 In fact, the water is more than okay.
 The filtration system in Aruba is fantastic and you don’t have to worry one bit about getting sick.
 We drank water right out of the tap from our hotel and it tasted terrific.
 So don’t waste money buying bottled water when you go to Aruba.

 Fun fact: everyone in Aruba speaks four languages: English, Papiamento, Dutch and Spanish!

 If you thought time shares died in the 90s, like me, you would be wrong.
 At least in Aruba.
 We were offered a meal voucher if we were willing to listen to a 90 minute presentation on a time share.
-I don’t know why anyone would do that.
+I don’t know why anyone would buy into one these days.
 It is so risky.
 But if you are wanting a fancy meal and don’t mind giving up 1.5 hours of your vacation it might be worth it.